icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ag-grid](https://www.ag-grid.com/) - The best JavaScript Data Table for building Enterprise Applications.
 Supports React, Angular, Vue and Plain JavaScript.
 * [ignite-ui-angular's grid](https://www.infragistics.com/products/ignite-ui-angular/angular/components/grid/grid) - The data grid, tree grid, hierarchical grid in `Ignite UI` provide excel-style filtering, live-data, sorting, draggable row and other toolbar.
-* [sheetjs](https://docs.sheetjs.com/docs/demos/frontend/angular) - SheetJS is a JavaScript library for reading and writing data from spreadsheets.
+* [sheetjs](https://docs.sheetjs.com/docs/demos/frontend/angular) - A JavaScript library for reading and writing data from spreadsheets.
 * [active-table](https://github.com/OvidijusParsiunas/active-table) - Framework agnostic table component for editable data experience.
 * [jsgrids](https://github.com/statico/jsgrids) - A comparison tool to compare JavaScript data grid and spreadsheet libraries.
 Find even more libraries from this repo.
-* [jspreadsheet](https://github.com/jspreadsheet/ce) - [Jspreadsheet](https://bossanova.uk/jspreadsheet/docs/getting-started) is a lightweight vanilla JavaScript plugin to create amazing web-based online interactive tables and spreadsheets compatible with other spreadsheet software.
+* [jspreadsheet](https://github.com/jspreadsheet/ce) - A lightweight vanilla JavaScript plugin for creating interactive web-based tables and spreadsheets, [Jspreadsheet](https://bossanova.uk/jspreadsheet/docs/getting-started) is compatible with other spreadsheet software and designed to deliver a seamless experience.
-* [handsontable](https://handsontable.com/docs/javascript-data-grid/angular-installation/) - Handsontable is a popular JavaScript data grid component that brings the well-known look and feel of spreadsheets to your application.
+* [handsontable](https://handsontable.com/docs/javascript-data-grid/angular-installation/) - A popular JavaScript data grid component that brings the well-known look and feel of spreadsheets to your application.
 * [slickgrid-universal](https://github.com/ghiscoding/slickgrid-universal) - A monorepo which includes all editors, filters, extensions, and services related to framework agnostic [SlickGrid](https://github.com/6pac/SlickGrid) usage.
 * [revogrid](https://github.com/revolist/revogrid) - Powerful virtual data grid smartsheet with advanced customization.
 Best features from Excel plus incredible performance.
-* [ZingGrid](https://www.zinggrid.com/docs/integrations/js-frameworks-&-libs/angular) - [ZingGrid](https://github.com/ZingGrid/zinggrid) is a JavaScript Web Component Library that allows developers to include interactive data tables in their web applications.
-The library can also be used in popular frameworks such as React, Angular, Vue, jQuery, and many more!
+* [ZingGrid](https://github.com/ZingGrid/zinggrid) -  A JavaScript Web Component Library that allows developers to include interactive data tables in their web applications.
+The library can be used in [Angular](https://www.zinggrid.com/docs/integrations/js-frameworks-&-libs/angular) and many more frameworks.
 * [ngx-panemu-table](https://github.com/panemu/ngx-panemu-table) - An Angular table component.
 It is designed to be easy to use.
 Most work will be in TypeScript file, while the HTML file only needs to have a very simple `panemu-table` tag.
 * [ngx-grid](https://github.com/blueshiftone/ngx-grid) - A professional Angular data grid.
 * [@guiexpert/angular-table](https://github.com/guiexperttable/angular-19-table) - Framework-agnostic table library designed to seamlessly integrate with the major frameworks, including [Angular](https://gui.expert/getstarted/angular/).